apache/parquet-format/LogicalTypes.md

 required).
 A self-reference is when `uri` is not set.
 A file containing self-references can be renamed or relocated as a single unit.

-A schema that permits self-references must include the `inline` field and encode it using Data Page V2.
+A schema that permits self-references must include the `inline` field.

-Each self-reference inherits the compression and encryption settings of the `inline` column at the same position.
+Each self-reference inherits the compression and encryption settings of the `inline` column chunk in the same row group.
 The corresponding position is the position representing the same `FILE` value in the `inline` column's repetition and definition level stream.

-The compression state is inherited from the Data Page V2 containing that position:

-* If `is_compressed` is true, the referenced byte range is compressed independently using the `CompressionCodec` of the `inline` column chunk.
+Each referenced byte range is compressed independently using the `CompressionCodec` of the `inline` column chunk. `UNCOMPRESSED` leaves the referenced bytes uncompressed.
-* If `is_compressed` is false, the referenced byte range contains the resolved bytes without compression.

 Each compressed byte range is an independent compression block.
 Compression state is not shared with the data page or with other referenced ranges.